Sakura-sophie/FPGA-quantum-decoder/README.md

 ## Simulation & Testbenches

 Simulation often has max timing it can simulate.
-Scale down the slowed clock and output_del to ~ 4 and 10 to see logic clearly in waveforms. screenshots  of how waveforms should look during simulation are given in file `docs/`.
+Scale down the slowed clock and output_del to ~ 4 and 10 to see logic clearly in waveforms. screenshots  of how waveforms should look during simulation are given in file docs/.

 Can simulate in Vivado by adding testbench in add sources tab or on platforms such as EDA playground which I found easier and faster to work with.

-1. Add the testbench `tb.vhd` and set it as the simulation top.
+1. Add the testbench tb.vhd and set it as the simulation top.
 2. Run Behavioral Simulation.
 3. Inspect waveforms in the Wave window and check detection thresholds trigger correctly, and DAC output matches the expected rearrangement sequence for the specific image being used.
 tb.vhd produces a clock signal of period 10 ns and feeds simulated image data into the design from a text file synchronously with the 'valid' pulse at regular intervals (40 ns).
 After it has completed sreaming the data from the text file, it produces a trigger signal that enables the readout of the DAC output.